Rvish-glitch/obj_loader_via_vpython/README.md

 # obj_loader_via_vpython

-It is a project for loading and displaying a obj file in vpython using its triangle and quads to make a compound object.
+It is a project for loading and displaying an obj file in vpython using its triangle and quads to make a compound object.

 An obj file contains all information about any 3d object in the form of following parameters: